SuperOfficeDocs/superoffice-docs/docs/ns-web-services/what-is-netserver-part-1.md

 ### Direct Web Service Authentication

-When calling a NetServer web service directly, first instantiate a proxy object, for example the service object itself (Contact, Appointment, or Project), then set the SoCredentials property.
+When calling a NetServer web service directly, first instantiate a proxy object, for example, the service object itself (Contact, Appointment, or Project), then set the SoCredentials property.
 Finally, make calls against the service to save or retrieve data.

 The following example demonstrates how to call the web service through a Visual Studio WebReference proxy object.